New Research Aims to Improve Health in Menopause

 Rahman and his colleague Leilah Grant, PhD, specialize in research on the effects of sleep, circadian rhythms, and light on different aspects of health, from cognition to metabolism to women’s health.
 They have developed solutions that can be used in day-to-day life, healthcare settings, and even on space missions.

-Compelled to learn more about how menopause affects women’s health, these scientists are tracking down answers to important questions.
+Compelled to learn more about how menopause affects women’s health, Rahman, Grant, and collaborators in the Mary Horrigan Connors Center for Women’s Health Research working on another large NIH-funded network are tracking down answers to important questions.

 “We’re asking which aspects of women’s cardiovascular and metabolic health are negatively affected—and how much,” says Grant.
 “And we want to know how diet, medication, and other approaches could help overcome these problems.”